Vyral/dave-gove/_posts/2018-10-04-why-is-a-pre-listing-home-inspection-critical-for-sellers.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Dave+Gove/Videos%5C/Truckee+and+Tahoe+Real+Estate-+The+Importance+Of+A+Pre-Listing+Home+Inspection.mp4
 pullquote: >-
-  This example is why it’s very important to know know the actual condition of your home before listing it to the market.
+  This example is why it’s very important to know the actual condition of your home before listing it to the market.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true